Enhancing Large Language Models in Coding Through Multi-Perspective Self-Consistency: Experiment

 \subsection{Main Results}

 The experimental results on the four benchmarks are presented in Table \ref{tab:main_result_new}.
-We observe that MPSC consistently enhances the code generation capabilities across all benchmarks with a remarkable margin of improvement.
-Particularly, when $k$ is set to $1$, which is the most prevalent scenario in real-world applications, the performance improvement is notably significant (+17.6\% on HumanEval, +17.61\% on HumanEval+, +6.5\% on MBPP and +11.82\% on CodeContests).
-With the foundation model GPT-3.5-Turbo, our MPSC can even outperform GPT-4 in Pass@1 across all benchmarks (+4.43\% on HumanEval, +4.93\% on HumanEval+, +2.04\% on MBPP and +8.32\% on CodeContests).
-Compared to other approaches which also enhance LLMs, our MPSC still shows consistent advantages in all benchmarks, excluding the Pass@5 score in MBPP benchmark.
-The strong performance of MPSC-Uniform demonstrates that relying solely on inter-consistency can also boost coding ability of LLM.
-On the other hand, incorporating various types of intra-consistency information leads to even greater improvements.
-Specifically, MPSC-Label and MPSC-Weighted Cardinality exhibit particularly strong results.
-Surprisingly, MPSC-Weighted Cardinality can match or even surpass MPSC-Label, which leverages the external supervision signals from golden test cases in docstrings.
-This observation further highlights the significance of consistency information in LLMs.
+We observe that MPSC consistently enhances the code generation capabilities of the foundation model (i.e. GPT-3.5-Turbo) across all benchmarks with a remarkable margin of improvement.
+Particularly, when $k$ is set to $1$, which is the most prevalent scenario in real-world applications, the performance improvement is notably significant (+15.91\% on HumanEval, +15.64\% on HumanEval+, +6.43\% on MBPP and +9.37\% on CodeContests).
+With the foundation model GPT-3.5-Turbo, our MPSC can even outperform GPT-4 in Pass@1 across all benchmarks.
+Compared to other post-hoc augmentation approaches, even though they utilize more test cases, our MPSC still shows consistent advantages in all benchmarks, excluding the Pass@5 score in MBPP benchmark.
+MPSC-Uniform serves as the bottom line of MPSC framework and still achieves great gains for the foundation model, which demonstrates that relying on inter-consistency proves to be entirely effective.
+Moreover, incorporating various types of intra-consistency information leads to further improvements.
+Specifically, MPSC-Label and MPSC-Semantic exhibit particularly strong results.
+They are two representative approaches leveraging the external supervision signals or the internal consistency information respectively.
+Surprisingly, MPSC-Semantic can match or even surpass MPSC-Label in some benchmarks, which further highlights the significance of consistency information in LLMs.
+Besides, we also note that the performance of MPSC-Semantic and MPSC-Lexical remains largely unchanged as $k$ increases.
+This phenomenon aligns with the nature of MPSC, which assesses solutions based on their consistency within the foundation model.
+It implies that top-ranked solutions exhibit semantic similarity and are consistently either correct or incorrect.
+This reaffirms the capability of our proposed MPSC to effectively aggregate consistency information within LLMs, thereby selecting the most consistent answers.
+We have a more detailed discussion about this phenomenon in Appendix \ref{app:enhance_pass_at_5}.